Keyboard shortcuts

 3. Use Architecture and data flow as the map of layers and pipelines.

-4. Treat Architectural trajectory, Graviola in the age of generative tools, Outlook and open questions, and the Glossary as deepening material—optional until you need precision on lenses, sync, trust, generative workflows, or vocabulary.
+4. Treat Architectural trajectory and its chapters — The sidecar pattern, Calculated fields, Lenses and bidirectional transforms, Provenance and metadata, Store topology — plus Graviola in the age of generative tools, Outlook and open questions, and the Glossary as deepening material—optional until you need precision on lenses, sync, trust, provenance, federation, generative workflows, or vocabulary.

 5. If authoring fragmentation (many files per model) matters to your team, read LinkML as an authoring source for schemas for a build-time pattern that leaves Graviola's runtime unchanged.